caas-team/sparrow/README.md

 #### Loader

-The loader component of the `sparrow` will load the [Runtime](#runtime) configuration dynamically.
+The loader component of the `sparrow` will load the [checks](#checks) configuration dynamically during the runtime.

 The loader can be selected by specifying the `loaderType` configuration parameter.

-The default loader is an `http` loader that is able to get the runtime configuration from a remote endpoint.
+The default loader is an `http` loader that is able to get the checks configuration from a remote endpoint during the runtime.

 Available loader:

 - `http`: The default.
 Loads configuration from a remote endpoint.
 Token authentication is available.
-Additional configuration parameters have the prefix `loaderHttp`.
+Additional configuration parameters will be set in the `loader.http` section.
 - `file` (experimental): Loads configuration once from a local file.
-Additional configuration parameters have the prefix `loaderFile`.
-This is just for development purposes.
+Additional configuration parameters will be set in the `loader.file` section.
+This is just for development purposes & is currently read just once.
+The target manager is not supported for this setup!

-### Runtime
+### Checks

 In addition to the technical startup configuration, the `sparrow` checks' configuration can be dynamically loaded from an HTTP endpoint during runtime.
 The `loader` is capable of dynamically loading and configuring checks.
 You can enable,